Posted on Mar 14, 2025

 Available to hire

-5. Hand-drawn covers add a personal touch.
+5. Hand-painted covers add a personal touch.

 Typography-focused book covers

-Let’s start off with a bang: there’s no better illustration (!) of how powerful typography can be than a cover that turns its typography into an image unto itself.
+There’s no better illustration (!) of how powerful typography can be than a cover that turns its typography into an image unto itself.

-Big, bold typography on covers is another trend in recent years, and it’s not terribly hard to see why.
+Big, bold typography on covers is another trend in recent years, and it’s not hard to see why.
 This kind of typography shouts: “This is a book that you want to pick up.”
 That, or: “Here… we… go!”
 Like elephants in the room, these covers demand attention.

 Genre-specific covers